flhofer/dell_TB16_firmware/README.md

 |           ├── Realtek ALC3263 audio codec
 |           |   └── Rear Line Out
 |           └── Front Headphones
-└── DSL6540 Thunderbolt™ 3 controller (Dock) + USB 3.1
+└── DSL6540 Thunderbolt™ 3 controller (Dock)
+    └── Rear TB3/USB 3.1 on USB-C
 ```

 Datasheets and specifications:
 * [Microchip USB5537B](https://ww1.microchip.com/downloads/aemDocuments/documents/OTH/ProductDocuments/DataSheets/00001682C.pdf) is a 4x USB3.0 and 3x USB2.0 hub
 * Realtek ALC4020 is a Dell-custom audio chip that interfaces with the USB bus and the Audio bus (I2S/PCM) and includes Microphone and Headphone amplifiers.
-Only the Datasheets for the sibling, ALC4042, can be found.
+Only the Datasheets for the sibling, ALC4042, are available.
 * Realtek ALC3263 is a Dell-custom Audio bus (I2S/PCM) audio chip that performs audio decoding and encoding on four output streams *at* 24-bit 48 kHz (this is strangely fixed).
-Only the Datasheets for the sibling, ALC3261, can be found.
+Only the Datasheets for the sibling, ALC3261, are available.
 * [Realtek RTL8153](https://www.olimex.com/Products/USB-Modules/Ethernet/USB-GIGABIT/resources/rtl8153.pdf) is one of the most sold USB-based Gigabit Ethernet controllers
 ...